Dutchtown High School (Louisiana): Freshman Academy

 The Freshman Academy at Dutchtown High School is divided into four teams - black, white, silver, and purple - and students are placed on a team that consists of the same english, math, science, and social studies teachers.
 Each week, each team selects a Student of the Week.

 On December 18, 2017, Dutchtown High opened a $12.8 million official Freshman Academy, which will serve over 600 freshmen.

-Future Career Pathways

-Trades

-Associated Builders & Contractors, Pelican Chapter located on Highland Road offers trade training in: